-Discover how the PHR certification can help you advance your career in human resource management.
+Discover how the PHR certification can help you advance your career in human resources.

-The Professional in Human Resources (PHR) is a certification granted by the HR Certification Institute (HRCI), a Virginia-based credentialing and learning organization.
+The Professional in Human Resources (PHR) is a certification you can earn to demonstrate your knowledge of human resources management, including both technical and operational areas.
+It's granted by the HR Certification Institute (HRCI), a Virginia-based credentialing and learning organization.
 HRCI's certifications are widely acknowledged in the HR industry.

 The PHR certification is meant for professionals seeking to validate their technical proficiency in HR management, inclusive of US laws and regulations.
 Geared toward experienced HR professionals, the certification underscores practitioners’ operational responsibilities within the HR department of an organization.